 - Establish more scholarships available to underrepresented minority students

-- Build on the already diverse readings in The Human Event, including works by Black and African authors
+- Build on the already diverse readings in The Human Event, including works by Black and African-American authors

 - Develop more student programming in support of racial justice and cultural competency